DEFRA/node-mcp-server-demo/docs/technical-deep-dive.md

 **Symptom**: `keyValidator._parse is not a function`

-**Investigation Process**:
-1. Checked MCP SDK documentation
-2. Examined tool registration examples
-3. Traced error through SDK source code
-4. Discovered schema format expectation mismatch

 **Technical Root Cause**:
 The MCP SDK's `registerTool` method expects Zod schema objects, not JSON Schema.
 The SDK internally calls `zodSchema._parse()` which doesn't exist on JSON Schema objects.

 **Resolution Strategy**:
 1. Convert all tool schemas from JSON Schema to Zod
-2. Maintain separate Joi schemas for REST endpoints
-3. Verify SDK automatically converts Zod to JSON Schema for protocol responses
+2. Verify SDK automatically converts Zod to JSON Schema for protocol responses

-### Issue 2: File Discovery Failure

-**Symptom**: `list_notes` tool returning "No notes found" despite files existing

-**Investigation Process**:
-1. Verified files exist in data/notes directory
-2. Checked file extensions (.md vs .txt)
-3. Traced through FileManager.listFiles() method
-4. Discovered hardcoded extension filter

-**Technical Root Cause**:
-FileManager was filtering files by `.txt` extension, but note files are stored with `.md` extension.

-**Resolution Strategy**:
-1. Make extension parameter configurable
-2. Update service layer to specify correct extension
-3. Add debug logging for file discovery
-4. Test with existing note files

-### Issue 3: Session State Management
+### Issue 2: Session State Management

 **Symptom**: Sessions not persisting across requests

-**Investigation Process**:
-1. Verified session ID generation
-2. Checked session storage mechanism
-3. Examined session ID header handling
-4. Tested session lifecycle

 **Technical Root Cause**:
 Session IDs were being generated but not properly extracted from request headers in subsequent calls.